ridz1208/Loris/modules/data_release/test/TestPlan.md

 ## Permissions

-1. Give the user the `data_release_edit_permissions` *(Data Release: Give user permission to view files)* permission.
+1. Give the user the `data_release_edit_file_access` *(Data Release: Give user permission to view files)* permission.

 2. Click on the 'Add Permission' button.

-3. Select another 'User ID' (that you have access to and is not a 'superuser').
+3. Select another 'User' (that you have access to and is not a 'superuser').

-4. Select a 'Data Release ID' (ideally a file that the 'User ID' has no access to yet).
-Note that at least one file needs to be uploaded in the module to be able to set permissions to access a file, otherwise, the drop down for 'Data Release ID' will remain empty).
+4. Select a 'Data Release File' (ideally a file that the 'User' has no access to yet).
+Note that at least one file needs to be uploaded in the module to be able to set permissions to access a file, otherwise, the drop down for 'Data Release File' will remain empty).

-5. ensure that this 'User ID' can now see the file now that the permission was added for him/her.
+5. ensure that this 'User' can now see the file now that the permission was added for him/her.

+6. Click on the 'Manage Permissions' button.

+7. Try adding/removing permissions to specific release versions for specific users.

+8. Ensure that when a box is unchecked, the user's access to any of the release files with that version is revoked.

+9. Ensure that when a box is checked, the user is granted access to all files with that release version.

+10. Ensure that an unmodified checkbox does not give or revoke any access permissions from the user.

 ## Superuser